 - Pumping water into extra storage containers to free up space to catch more.
 (Click here to learn how.)

 If you use your water throughout the winter, you’ll get continual refills as the rainy season goes on.
-You may be able to double or triple (or more!) your effective storage capacity (and your positive impact) by continually recharging your system all winter long.
+You may be able to double or triple (or more!) your effective storage capacity (and your positive impact) by continually drawing down and recharging your system all winter long.

 Want to build your own BlueBarrel System?

 Visit www.BlueBarrelSystems.com to size and site your BlueBarrel SystemTM.
 Then enter our Online Store to customize your RainKitTM and recycled barrels.